nodejs/node/doc/api/fs.md

     **Default:** `100`.
 * Returns: {Promise}

-Removes the directory identified by `path` then resolves the `Promise` with no arguments upon success.
+Removes the directory identified by `path` then fulfills the `Promise` with no arguments upon success.

 Using `fsPromises.rmdir()` on a file (not a directory) results in the